stels2250/hlk_ld2402_esphome/README.md

 1. Configure the energy gate sensors you want to monitor
 2. Press the "Engineering Mode Toggle" button to switch to engineering mode
+3. **Important**: The module must remain in config mode while in engineering mode to receive gate data
+4. When engineering mode is active, you should see log messages confirming receipt of engineering frames
-3. Energy values will be reported in dB for each configured gate
+5. Energy values will be reported in dB for each configured gate
+6. To exit engineering mode, press the "Engineering Mode Toggle" button again
-4. Use the values to debug sensitivity issues or optimize placement
+7. Use the values to debug sensitivity issues or optimize placement

+**Note**: After enabling engineering mode, it may take a few seconds for data to start flowing.
+If no data appears after 30 seconds, try pressing the "Engineering Mode Toggle" button again to reset the mode.

 ## Interpreting Energy Values